VelizarBG/suggestion-tweaker/README.md

 ## Server and client

-Suggestions can be separated into two groups - ones that are filtered on the server(based on the client's input) and ones that aren't.
-The former are things such as functions, loot tables, item modifiers, predicates, and a few others.
-The latter are things such as scoreboard criteria, colors, blocks, and others.
-Since the former's filtering is controlled by the server, a workaround is established to let the client use the new way of filtering suggestions independent of the server.
-This mod is also a server mod and provides better suggestions even for clients without the mod(but only the former group of suggestions).
+Suggestions can be separated into two groups:
+1. ones that are filtered on the server(based on the client's input);
+    - e.g. functions, loot tables, item modifiers, predicates, and a few others
+2. ones that are filtered on the client.
+    - e.g. scoreboard criteria, colors, blocks, and others

+Since the first group's filtering is controlled by the server, a special workaround is established to let the client use the new way of filtering suggestions, independent of the server.
+Therefore, this mod is also a server mod and provides better suggestions even for clients without the mod.

 ## Examples